Drive-rushing to conclusions (AKA follow updates for your favourite fighting game)

 This form went on for well over a week, costing me wins and pride, especially at locals.

 Aaand then I realised, by accident, that double-tapping forward was only one method to trigger Drive Rush after hit confirm.
+The other, much easier way to trigger it was to press the parry button on hit instead.

 I wanted to punch myself in the face.
 I can’t even begin to tell you how many matches I lost because of that right-hand side execution, how many whiffed throws I failed to capitalise on by landing just one hit instead of the 13-14 I should have (Level 3 Super included).